U8NWXD/oppia-wiki/Lint-Checks.md

 ## Run linters

-1. To lint only files that have been touched in a commit:
+1. To lint only files that have been changed but not committed:

    ```console
    python -m scripts.linters.pre_commit_linter